eik-lib/website/docs/overview_concepts.md

 A package intended to be published to an Eik server should follow the [NPM module naming convention](https://github.com/npm/validate-npm-package-name):

 - package name length should be greater than zero
-- all the characters in the package name must be lowercase i.e., no uppercase or mixed case names are allowed
+- all characters in a package name must be lowercase i.e., no uppercase or mixed case names are allowed
 - package name *can* consist of hyphens
 - package name must *not* contain any non-url-safe characters (since name ends up being part of a URL)
 - package name should not start with `.` or `_`